Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Additional Results

 \subsection{Simulation with and without CoT}

-Beyond the visual illustration in Figures \ref{LLMs_cot_improve} and \ref{LLMs_change_r1}, the following provides a comprehensive comparison of the data between with and without Chain-of-Thought across three different temperatures (0.5, 1.0, and 1.5) using Llama-70B.
-It can be observed that, in general, the Wasserstein distance with Chain-of-Thought is smaller than that without it.
+Beyond the visual illustration in Figures \ref{LLMs_cot_improve} and \ref{LLMs_change_r1}, the following provides a comprehensive comparison of the data between with and without CoT across three different temperatures (0.5, 1.0, and 1.5) using LLaMA-70B.
+It can be observed that, in general, the Wasserstein distance with CoT is smaller than that without it.
 This observation offers additional supporting evidence beyond the information provided in Section \ref{COT}.